Tandemloc-spreader-beams

 Operational Benefits Contractors Notice Immediately

-Less Wear On Hoist Systems
+Less Wear on Hoist Systems

 Because hook blocks create mechanical advantage, the hoist motor and drum experience lower stress per lift.
 This reduces maintenance cycles and extends equipment lifespan.
 Overhaul balls offer no such protection since they simply add constant weight to the line.